shader-slang/spec/proposals/042-ray-tracing-api.md

 name ClosestHit, AnyHit, and Intersection shaders together, while the miss and callable sections are one-dimensional lists.

 Figure 6 compares the two binding models.
-The Metal panel shows a shader-visible function buffer and user-data buffer.
+The Metal panel shows a shader-visible function buffer, descriptor-side data, and generated visible-function dispatch resources.
 The D3D/Vulkan panel shows the SBT as one host-side object with hit-group, miss, and callable sections.

 <a id="fig-binding-resource-comparison"></a>
 ![Metal function buffer compared with D3D and Vulkan shader binding table](figures/042-ray-tracing-api/binding-resource-comparison.svg)

 *Figure 6.
-Binding resource comparison: (a) Metal uses a shader-visible function buffer plus user data; (b) D3D/Vulkan use one host-side SBT object with hit-group, miss, and callable sections, and no shader binding point.*
+Binding resource comparison: (a) Metal uses a shader-visible function buffer plus descriptor-side data and visible-function dispatch resources; (b) D3D/Vulkan use one host-side SBT object with hit-group, miss, and callable sections, and no shader binding point.*

 The previous subsection already makes the two sides share the same conceptual layout: the shader source declares a `ProgramLayout`, and host code can reflect that layout to build the target-side